-Because of the many connectivity and deployment challenges in the building sector, enabling the industrial digitalization of buildings through software platforms is key to achieve a smart building revolution.
+Because of the many connectivity and deployment challenges in the building sector, enabling the industrial digitalization of buildings through software platforms is key to achieving a smart building revolution.
 The Building Operating System (BOS) facilitates, accelerates, and organizes the development, deployment, and use of digital applications in buildings.

 Like in the past, when Operating Systems (iOS, Android OS) transformed mobile phones into smartphones, the BOS can make regular buildings evolve into smart buildings.
 BOS is the foundation to make smart buildings a reality around the world.

-The BOS rationalizes and mutualizes data from field equipment (boilers, gas meters, sensors,etc.)the data is structured and translated into the format required by the smart building application.
+The BOS rationalizes and mutualizes data from field equipment (boilers, gas meters, sensors, etc.).
+The data is structured and translated into the format required by the smart building application.

 What is the difference between a BMS and a BOS?

 Building Management Systems (BMS) are designed to control and monitor specifically a building's mechanical and electrical equipment.
 They provide a technical interface for building managers.
-When property owners, facility managers, or proptechs are looking to install energy performance or predictive maintenance tools, they encounter messy IT architecture known as Spaghetti Ware.
+When property owners, facility managers, or proptechs look to install energy performance or predictive maintenance tools, they encounter messy IT architecture known as Spaghetti Ware.

 The issue with such fragmented and complex hardware architecture is that it is really hard to configure, test, and maintain.
-Every intermediate hardware in the network will add significant manual work to the integrator, will reduce the available data and functions in the BMS, and will induce costly maintenance work.
+Every intermediate hardware in the network will add significant manual work to the integrator, reduce the available data and functions in the BMS, and induce costly maintenance work.